 For preventing the extra time caused by the existing mechanism, this solution proposes to enhance NWDAF to support real-time communication capability, which enables the NWDAF to process data pre-analytics for some specific Analytics ID(s) before receiving the analytics request from the NWDAF service consumer.
 A real-time communication capable NWDAF should start data collection and corresponding analytics for specific Analytics ID(s) when it completes the NF service Registration procedure as specified in clause 4.17.1, TS 23.502 [3], and continuously derive the analytics results in order to respond to the analytics requester NF as soon as possible.

-Editor's note: Real-time communication may only apply to some of the specific Analytic IDs.
-Which specific Analytic IDs are applicable to real-time communication is FFS.

 A real-time communication capable NWDAF should send the real-time communication capability and the Analytics ID(s) which are applicable to real-time communication to the NRF as part of its NF Profile during the NF service Registration procedure as specified in clause 4.17.1, TS 23.502 [3].
 The NRF should take the real-time communication capability information per Analytics ID into account during the NWDAF discovery procedure performed by NWDAF service consumer.

 A real-time communication capable NWDAF may support several Analytics IDs, and it is possible that some of the Analytics IDs supported by the real-time communication capable NWDAF are applicable to real-time communication while others are not.